×

 Implementing and maintaining Solaris can be costlier than using open-source alternatives.
 Licensing fees, along with potential hardware compatibility investments, can add to the overall expense.

-What is Linux Operating System?
+What is the Linux Operating System?

 Like Windows or macOS, Linux is an operating system.
-But what separates linux is that it is open source, which means the source code is available for anyone to see, modify, and distribute.
+But what separates Linux is that it is open source, which means the source code is available for anyone to see, modify, and distribute.

 Linux is built around the Linux kernel, which was created by Linus Torvalds back in 1991.
 Initially, it was developed to run on PCs.
 However, its popularity has substantially improved over time.